Gavia egeriana

 Gavia egeriana is an extinct species of loon from the Miocene epoch, where the holotype was found in Dolnice, Czech Republic dating to the Burdigalian.
-The holotype consisted of two distal ends of the humeri bones.
-Other more completed material has been found in the Calvert Formation from the Chesapeake Group in the United States, with possible material from the Pungo River Formation from North Carolina.
-These material consist of the right coracoid and nearly two-thirds of a right ulna and date to the Langhian.
+The holotype consists of two distal ends of the humeri bones.
+Other more complete material has been found in the Calvert Formation from the Chesapeake Group in the United States, with possible material from the Pungo River Formation from North Carolina.
+This material consists of the right coracoid and nearly two-thirds of a right ulna and dates to the Langhian.
 G. egeriana was a very small species of loon and it was the earliest, possibly the ancestral species that gave raise to the other species in the genus.